rudyn2/cc5114/src/genetic_algorithm/README.md

 great value.
 From the hotmap we can see an interesting fact: when we increase the population size the mutation began to don't matter.
 That happens because when we have a great population, the probability of having diversity is greater even with a slow mutation rate, but in the opposite case, when the population size is little, we need a good mutation rate in order to achieve gen diversity over the generations.
+Also, for big mutation rates, the mean score tends to decrease a little bit, that can be explained because more bad individuals can be inserted into the population.